ridhimrastogi/R2CHackathon/README.md

-# R2CHackathon
+# Rise to Code Hackathon for LexisNexis

-Rise to Code
+Developed a chatbot